English Defence League: Building political links

-Decline: 2013–present
+Decline: 2013–2015

 By early 2013, commentators believed that the EDL was in decline, reflected in the decreasing numbers attending its events, Robinson's imprisonment, and its failure to enter electoral politics.
 Groups which had closely allied to the EDL, such as Casuals United and March for England, were reasserting their individual identities.
 Splinter groups appeared, among them the North West Infidels, North East Infidels, South East Alliance and Combined Ex-Forces.
-Some of these, such as the North West Infidels and South East Alliance, adopted more extreme perspectives, cooperating with the fascist National Front and making reference to the white supremacist 14 words slogan on their social media.
+Some of these, such as the North West Infidels and South East Alliance, adopted more extreme perspectives, cooperating with the fascist National Front and making reference to the white supremacist Fourteen Words slogan on their social media.
 Other activists moved away from the EDL to focus on campaigning for Brexit, the UK's exit from the European Union.
 It is possible that the electoral growth of the right-wing UK Independence Party (UKIP) in this period also contributed to the EDL's decline, with many EDL supporters finding it easier to vote for UKIP than physically attend EDL events.
 In April 2013, the EDL leadership requested that members use tactical voting to benefit UKIP; the latter responded by distancing itself from the EDL.

 The EDL experienced a brief resurgence in its fortunes after Islamist militants killed the British Army soldier Lee Rigby in southeast London in May 2013.
 The group tripled its number of Facebook followers in the 24 hours after the incident, and organised several flash demonstrations.
 At one such event, Robinson told members that "What you saw today [i.e. Rigby's killing] is Islam.
 Everyone's had enough."
-On 27 May, the EDL held a demonstration in central London that attracted a thousand participants; another, held in central Birmingham in July, attracted several hundred.
+In late May, the EDL held a demonstration in central London that attracted a thousand participants; another, held in central Birmingham in July, attracted several hundred.

 On 8 October 2013, Robinson and Carroll announced that they were leaving the EDL following meetings with the think tank Quilliam.
 Robinson said that street protests were "no longer effective" and "acknowledged the dangers of far-right extremism".
 He stated his intention to continue to combat extremism by forming a new party.
 Both Robinson and Carroll had been taking lessons in Islam from a Quilliam member, Usama Hasan, and stated their intent to train in lobbying institutions.
-Quilliam had given Robinson £8000 to facilitate his departure; it hoped that in doing so it would "decapitate" the EDL.
-Robinson's departure generated much anger among the grassroots, many of whom came to regard him as a traitor.
+Quilliam had given Robinson £8000 to facilitate his departure; it hoped that doing so would "decapitate" the EDL.
+Robinson's departure generated much anger among the grassroots, many of whom thought him a traitor.
 A meeting of the group's regional organisers led to the EDL's adoption of a new system of collective leadership, through which the 19 regional organisers formed a governing committee with a rotating chair.
 The first to take on this role was Tim Ablitt; in February 2014 he was succeeded by Steve Eddowes; and in December 2015 by Ian Crossland, with the grassroots having been given a voice in his selection through an online vote.